Backlang-Org/Backlang/README.md

 Backlang constist of Language Orientated Programming, has a macro system, syntax sugar for common tasks like unions, bitfields.

-Backlnag does not force you to strict OOP.
+Backlang does not force you to strict OOP.